November 11, 2024

 What is Domain Name Escrow & How Does it Work?

-Escrow is an important thing to pay attention to when buying domain names, especially those of high value.
-This article will explain how domain name escrow works and the necessity of using a domain escrow 3rd-party during a domain name transaction when making highly-priced acquisitions.
+Escrow is important when buying domain names, especially those of high value.
+Domain name expert Joe Uddeme explains how domain name escrow works – and why you should use a domain escrow 3rd-party when making highly-priced acquisitions.

 What is Domain Name Escrow?